CERTCC/Vultron/docs/topics/behavior_logic/deployment_bt.md

     m_deploy_mit(["deploy mitigation"])
     mseq --> m_deploy_mit
     mon_seq["&rarr;"]
-    fb --> mon_seq
+    fb -->|D| mon_seq
     mon_req(["monitoring required?"])
     mon_seq --> mon_req
     mon["monitor deployment"]
     mon_seq --> mon
 ```

-Assuming neither of these conditions has been met, the main deployment sequence falls to the Deployer role.
+Assuming neither of these conditions has been met, the main deployment sequence (C) falls to the Deployer role (C1).
 It consists of two subprocesses: prioritize deployment and deploy.

-The prioritize deployment behavior is shown in the fallback node in the center of the diagram.
+The prioritize deployment behavior is shown in (C2) the fallback node in the center of the diagram.
 The subgoal is for the deployment priority to be established, as indicated by the Deployer's RM state $q^{rm} \in \{D,A\}$.
 For example, a Deployer might use the [SSVC Deployer Tree](https://github.com/CERTCC/SSVC) to decide whether (and when)
 to deploy a fix or mitigation.